viant/mcp-sqlkit/README.md

 At this point you can connect with any MCP client and invoke the tools listed in the next section.

+Tip: You can use the base URL

+- The server redirects the root path (`/`) to the active transport (SSE by default).
+- That means `http://localhost:5000` works out of the box without specifying `/sse` or `/mcp`.

 ## Configuration